moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-Since nested code like this gets hard to read in its own way, it’s
+Since nested code like this can be hard to read in its own way, it’s
-traditional to write something like that like this instead:
+traditional to write the chain like this instead:

 ```javascript
 if (timeForBed) {